ShMcK/WebpackAngularDemos/Part3/README.md

 - At the same level `./file.js`
 - Nested `./folder/child.js`

-But if you want to move the `folder` or `child.js` around, this path will break.
-Sometimes it's better to use an absolute path.
+But if you want to move the `folder` or `child.js` around, the path will break.

+Sometimes a relative path is best, but other times it's better to use an absolute path.

-To do this with Webpack, we must first tell `webpack.config` our absolute root.
+To use absolute paths with Webpack, we must first tell `webpack.config` our absolute root.

 /app/webpack.config.js